kapawlak/128A_Remote/lab3-Faraday_s law/lab3_LG.md

 Now that we have completed two projects focusing on the physics of moving charges -- their behavior in external magnetic fields and the magnetic fields they themselves generate -- we now move on to talk about moving *magnets*.

 As you may have learned by now, similarly to the way a moving charge (and, hence, a changing electric field) can generate a magnetic field, a changing magnetic field also induces an electric field.
-This electric field, like any, has the ability to do *work*.
+This electric field, like any, has the ability to do *work* (&#9733 see footnote) .
 Specifically, we will be interested in how it can do work to generate current in a wire.
 In this lab, we will investigate the current induced in a loop of wire in the vicinity of a moving magnetic source.

 The equation that describes the creation of an electric field by a changing magnetic field is Faraday’s Law.
 It states that if any open surface experiences a time-varying magnetic *flux*, then a net voltage (or emf) exists around the perimeter of that surface.
 Here, flux refers to the net magnitude and direction of magnetic field lines penetrating the area enclosed by a loop of wire, or